Yandex Cloud

 This feature is in the Preview stage.

-To provide a function with access to the secret, in the function parameters, specify a service account with the following roles:
+For a function to get access to a secret, edit its parameters to specify a service account with the following roles assigned:

-• lockbox.payloadViewer to access the secret (see Granting permissions to access a secret).
+• lockbox.payloadViewer for the secret (how to assign access permissions for a secret).

-• kms.keys.encrypterDecrypter to access the encryption key if the secret was created using a Yandex Key Management Service key (see Granting permissions to access an encryption key).
+• kms.keys.encrypterDecrypter for the encryption key if the secret was created using a Yandex Key Management Service key (how to assign access permissions for an encryption key).

 A Yandex Lockbox secret provided to a function is cached in Yandex Cloud Functions.
-As soon as the service account can no longer access the secret, the function may store it for up to 5 minutes.
+After the service account loses access to the secret, the function may retain it for up to five minutes.

-A new version of a function is created when secrets are transmitted.
-You cannot transmit secrets to an existing version.
+Providing secrets creates a new function version.
+You cannot provide secrets to an existing version.

 Management console